venkatesh-reddy679/kubernetes-3tier-project/README.md

 ## step 1: deploying EKS cluster on AWS using Terraform and Jenkins pipeline

+### Note: Refer to the folders in jenkins-server/AWS_EKS.
+A seperate folder named dev  with terraform configuration files is used to have a seperate terraform.tfstate file for each environment like dev, test, and prod.
+To deploy infrastructure in another environment like test or prod using the same terraform configuration, clone the dev folder with a specific name, update the terraform.tfvars and backed-config.tfvars with values accordingly and execute the terrafrom commands from that specific folder.
+Make sure to update the environment same as the terraform configuration folder name while running the jenkins pipeline

 By following modular approach, derived terraform configuration files to

-(pass the inputs in terraform.tfvars, and backend-config.tfvars in **Jenkins-Server-TF/AWS_EKS/dev** folder)

--> use AWS S3 backend to store the resource state information. created an s3 bucket and dynamodb table for state locking and passed the information in the file **Jenkins-Server-TF/AWS_EKS/dev/backend-config.tfvars**
+-> use AWS S3 backend to store the resource state information. created an s3 bucket and dynamodb table manually for state locking and passed the information in the file **Jenkins-Server-TF/AWS_EKS/dev/backend-config.tfvars**

 -> create a vpc with three public and three private subnets in three availability zones

 -> an EKS cluster with AWS managed node group which is accessible only from within the cluster which will be deployed only in private subnets

 -> a jump server with ssh-key based authentication disabled. connect to the jump server using sessions manager.
 Installing the required tools like aws cli, eksctl, helm, and kubectl by passing the start-up script to the jump server using file **Jenkins-Server-TF/AWS_EKS/module/ec2/user-data.sh**

+(pass the inputs in terraform.tfvars, and backend-config.tfvars in **Jenkins-Server-TF/AWS_EKS/dev** folder)

 ### settign up the jenkins server with required tools